Coronavirus – check if there are changes to your benefits

 If you get Housing Benefit

 You might be able to get more money if you’re earning less because of coronavirus.
 Let your local council know as soon as possible.

 If you’re struggling to pay your bills, you might be able to get extra help.

 If you get Working Tax Credits

 You don’t need to tell HM Revenue and Customs (HMRC) about short-term changes to your working hours.
-You’ll need to start reporting changes 8 weeks after the Coronavirus Job Retention Scheme closes at the end of October.
+You’ll need to start reporting changes 8 weeks after the Coronavirus Job Retention Scheme closes.
 It doesn’t matter if you’re not on this scheme.